wdebeaum/web-audio-tree/README.md

 Note that while you can make cycles in the graph using references, the Web Audio API specification says that you must insert a non-zero `DelayNode` in any such cycle.
 Web Audio Tree does not check for this, but if you break this rule, you might break the program.

 You can save the whole tree to a JSON file by clicking the "Save..." button next to the root `AudioDestinationNode`.
 You can later load the tree again by clicking the "Load file..." button next to it.
 You can also load a JSON file from a web address by entering the address and clicking the "Load URL" button (this can be a relative address, such as `examples/sine-organ.json`).
-When you load a tree from a file, it will replace the currently displayed tree. <span class="TODO">Currently, `AudioBuffer` fields are not saved.</span>
+When you load a tree from a file, it will replace the currently displayed tree.

 ### Examples ###